cyberrumor/lp_overhaul/README.md

 - Installs a BOS config which replaces mortal fire with eternal fire
 - Installs a Light Placer config which attaches orange light to orange fire, blue light to blue fire, and violet light to violet fire.
-- Installs lpo.ini which disables all game lights so there's no orange fire from conventional plugins.
+- Installs lpo.ini which disables all game lights so there's no orange light from conventional plugins.

 #### Troubleshooting